sord-dev/nextjs-markdown-blog-ssr/markdown/blog/download_sorter.md

+---
+title: 'test-script'
+date: '18 Aug 2022'
+excerpt: 'his will take all your download folder files and sort them based on their filename extention. (eg. ".exe" or ".jpg").'
+---

 # DL Sorting Script

-*a download folder sorting script*
+A download folder sorting script

 ## Description